wp-plugins/attachments/readme.txt

 Attachments uses WordPress' built in Media library for uploads and storage.

 == Changelog ==

+= 1.0.4.1 =
+* Removed all shortcodes in an effort to boost compatibility

 = 1.0.4 =
 * Fixed a potential error resulting in PHP issuing a Warning when trying to attach Attachments